 This was an individual project.

 Interacting with the microscope feels precise and satisfying due to the kinesthetic feedback of the rubber bands stretching.

-I got carried away with this prototype, using two pulleys and devising a method to keep the string under tension.
+I got carried away with this prototype, using two pulleys and devising a new method to keep the string under tension.
 A conversation with my peers helped move me away from this needlessly complex design.

 While this prototype was refreshingly simple, the size of observable objects was quite limited.
 Furthermore, the interaction of pulling the wedge out from under the phone wasn’t enjoyable.